ViTAE-Transformer/MTP/Readme.md

 **2024.03.28**

-- The horizontal detection finetuned models are released!
+- The finetuned models of horizontal and rotated object detections are released!

 **2024.03.27**